 Pennsylvania is also home to a number of top-notch schools, offering an educated workforce and attracting top employers to the state.
 In fact, Pennsylvania ranked eighth for education on CNBC's list of the Top States for Business in 2011 and seventh for technology and innovation.

-Philadelphia and Pittsburgh Offer Opportunities for Business School Graduates
+- Philadelphia and Pittsburgh Offer Opportunities for Business School Graduate

 Historic Philadelphia is a cultural hub that's home to the headquarters of major communications and insurance companies, including Comcast and Cigna.
 Pittsburgh, a metropolitan area of more than 2 million people, is home to Heinz and PPG, a major industrial manufacturer.
 Both cities can offer opportunities for graduates of business schools in Pennsylvania who want to work at major companies and live in exciting urban areas.